laurent35240/Magento-Order-tickets/README.md

 By default emails are send every day at 2:42 and 14:42
 [More about cron expression][2]

+## Compatibiity
+This extension is compatible with:
+ * Magento CE 1.3, 1.4 and 1.5
+ * Magento PE 1.8, 1.9 and 1.10
+ * Magento EE 1.8, 1.0 and 1.10

+## Bug Reports
+If you find a bug, [you can create a ticket][3].

 ## More informations
 Check [Magento Connect Order Tickets page][1] for more details.